bradley-woods/tech230-aws/aws-vpc.md

 ## Creating the Subnets

-1. The next step is to create the subnets, starting with the public subnet.
+1. The next step is to create the public and private subnets.
 On the left side menu, go to 'Subnets' and click the orange 'Create subnet' button and you should be presented with the following page:

     ![AWS VPC Creating subnets](images/aws-create-subnet.png)

-2. We can search for our newly create VPC, then write a suitable 'Subnet name' e.g. 'public-subnet' to distinguish the subnet from a private subnet as this is very important to allow privacy of resources within our private subnet.
+2. We can search for our newly created VPC, then write a suitable 'Subnet name' e.g. 'public-subnet' to distinguish the subnet from a private subnet as this is very important to allow privacy of resources within our private subnet.
 We can then let AWS decide on the AZ the subnet will reside or we can choose one e.g. 'eu-west-1a'.
-After this, we can enter a suitable 'IPv4 CIDR block', e.g. 10.0.2.0/24 as it belongs on the VPC CIDR block 10.0.0.0/16.
+After this, we can enter a suitable 'IPv4 CIDR block', e.g. 10.0.2.0/24 as it belongs on the VPC CIDR block 10.0.0.0/16, and allows up to 255 different IPs (10.0.2.0 to 10.0.2.255).

+3. In a similar way, we can then create the private subnet, using an 'IPv4 CIDR block' of 10.0.3.0/24.
+In this example, we have selected the same AZ, however, it may be beneficial to choose a different AZ to allow for high availability since if the app AZ goes down, the database will still be functional and vice versa.

-## Creating the Route Table
+## Creating the Route Tables

-1. The next step is to create a route table and set up routes from the networking resources e.g. the IGW to the subnet.
+1. The next step is to create a route table for the public subet and set up routes from the networking resources e.g. the IGW to the subnet.
 To create a route table, click 'Route tables' on the left and click the 'Create route table' orange button and the following screen shall appear:

     ![AWS VPC Creating route table](images/aws-create-rt.png)